Up to 60% off sofas & mattresses — limited‑time deals.

 Doorway and stair measurements for big sectionals

-Measure the narrowest width and the tightest turn, not just the front door.
-If any segment can’t rotate through a corner, the delivery will fail.
+Measure the narrowest opening and the tightest turn, not just the front door.
+If a single section cannot rotate through a corner or landing, the delivery will fail, which is why it is worth reviewing doorway measurements for a sofa before ordering.

 FAQs